national parks and monuments

 Congress laid the foundation of the National Park System in 1872 when it established Yellowstone National Park.
 It then accelerated expansion of the system in 1906 with the passage of the Antiquities Act, which permitted the president to proclaim national historic landmarks, structures, and

 other objects of historic and scientific interest on federal lands.
 The authority created by this act has been used by presidents to establish more than 100 national monuments, some of which have since been designated by Congress as national parks.
-Until 1925, when an act was passed authorizing acceptance of donated land, nearly all of the National Park System was carved from public lands .
+Until 1925, when an act was passed authorizing acceptance of donated land, nearly all of the National Park System was carved from public lands.
 In 1933 the National Park Service was given trusteeship over areas previously under the jurisdiction of the Agriculture and War depts.
-Congress has since authorized the preservation of significant historic sites and the establishment of national memorials, national historical parks, national parkways, national lakeshores and seashores, national recreation areas, national military parks and battlefields, national rivers and wild and scenic riverways, national scenic and historic trails, and national preserves.
-Not all of these areas are managed by the National Park Service; some national monuments, for example, are managed by the Bureau of Land Management (see Interior, U.S. Department of the ), the Forest Service, the Fish and Wildlife Service, and other federal agencies.
+Congress has since authorized the preservation of significant historic sites and the establishment of national memorials, national historical parks, national parkways, national lakeshores and seashores, national recreation areas, national military parks and battlefields, national rivers and wild, scenic, and recreationals rivers and riverways, national scenic and historic trails, and national preserves.
+Not all of these areas are managed by the National Park Service; some national monuments, for example, are managed by the Bureau of Land Management (see Interior, U.S. Department of the), the Forest Service, the Fish and Wildlife Service, and other federal agencies.
 See the National Parks and Monuments table.
-See also National Forest System ; National Marine Sanctuary Program ; wilderness ; wildlife refuge .
+See also National Forest System; National Marine Sanctuary Program; wilderness; wildlife refuge.

 See publications of the U.S. National Park Service; J. Muir, Our National Parks (1901, repr.
 1988); F. E. Allen, Guide to the National Parks of America (1992).